Last updated on October 30, 2024

 Escalate

-Escalate is an ability that was introduced (and so far, featured only) in Eldritch Moon.
-This ability appeared as an extra cost on modal spells through which you could choose extra options for every time you paid the escalate cost.
+Escalate is an ability that was introduced in Eldritch Moon, and has only appeared since on one card fromย Modern Horizons 3.
+Escalate cards are modal spells in which you can choose extra options for every time you pay the escalate cost.

-Only eight cards had this ability, with Collective Brutality, Collective Effort, and Collective Defiance being the three standouts.
+Only nine cards have this ability, with Collective Brutality, Collective Effort, and Collective Defiance being Magic's best escalate cards.

 Eldritch Moon Full Card List